 The process of assembling the Portfolio is intended to be a major self-directed learning and professional development activity of the Counselor Education program.
 It is through this process that the student will organize, integrate, and consolidate all he or she has learned in the program.
-The student is expected to demonstrate his or her knowledge base, competencies, and skills have reached a level of attainment commensurate not only with the expectations of faculty, but also with his or her own expectations as they relate to professional development.
+The student is expected to demonstrate their knowledge base, competencies, and skills have reached a level of attainment commensurate not only with the expectations of faculty, but also with their own expectations as they relate to professional development.